colm-o-caoimh/FootballSimulation/README.md

 The jupyter notebook in this repository details the process I undertook to generate the final simulated data set.
 I examine the properties and relationships between each variable in the pre existing data set, while for the BMI variable, I research its characteristics and likely relationship with Possession, Shots and Result.
 Based on these variable properties, I generate simulated data using the `numpy.random` package.

-The jupyter notebook is divided into 3 sections:
+The jupyter notebook is divided into 4 sections:
+* Project Brief
 * Phenomenon chosen
 * Investigation of variables
 * Simulation